 Legal Filings

-This page documents the full legal record of the $15 billion corporate fraud arbitration initiated by Jorden Hollingsworth.
+This page documents the full legal record of the $15 billion corporate fraud arbitration legal case initiated by Jorden Hollingsworth.
 It includes the original demand letter, procedural filings with JAMS, and all submitted documents from both respondents and petitioner.
 Every motion, response, and exhibit is preserved for public review — from the first filing against DRVM LLC to the ongoing clash with billion-dollar law firms like GRSM and Fisher Phillips.

 This page is updated in real time, ensuring full transparency in one of the most significant AI-assisted legal battles in history.